vidanov/lambda-nodejs-lightsail-backup/serverless.md

 ## Step 3: Setup

-- Define your credentials and region so AWS CLI can manage your account:
+- In command line define your credentials and region so AWS CLI can do changes in your account:
 ```
 export AWS_REGION=
 export AWS_ACCESS_KEY_ID=
 export AWS_SECRET_ACCESS_KEY=
 ```

+## Step 3: Deploy
 - Create and/or update everything using *serverless*:
 ```
 sls deploy
 ```

-- Test your function
+- Test your function (optional)

 ```
 sls invoke -f instance1